doitintl/CloudBlaster/README.md

     * Google Kubernetes Engine regional and zonal clusters
     * Google Cloud Operations log metrics
     * Google Cloud Functions
-    * Cloud Run Services
+    * Cloud Run services
     * Google App Engine services and versions
     * Google Cloud Storage buckets
     * Vertex AI Training pipelines

-     For the most up-to-date list of supported asset types, see `list-filter.properties`
+     For the most up-to-date list of supported asset types, see `list-filter.yaml`

 * If you want more asset types or new features, please either
     * Submit an issue at GitHub.
-    * Or dd support for the asset type and submit a pull request.
+    * Or add support for the asset type and submit a pull request.
         * To do this, see the  comment in `asset-types.properties`.

 # Future features
 * More asset types.
 * Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
-* More runtime verification by user along the lines of "Are you sure".
+* Runtime verification by user along the lines of "Are you sure".
 Still, we have to trust the user.
-A sloppy user will bypass such checks, and a careful user already has the opportunity to edit  `assets-to-delete.txt`.
+A sloppy user will bypass such checks, and a careful user already has the opportunity to edit  `asset-list.txt`.

 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.